 Studio units universally designed

-It’s often said that universally designed dwellings need extra space.
-Designing accessible studio units puts that myth to bed.
+Is it true that universally designed dwellings need extra space?
+Designing accessible studio units dispels that myth.
 It’s how you design the space that makes the difference.
 It’s all about being creative.

 Artists impression of the four unit complex from the street showing treas and plantings and low set building with an angled roofline.

 Each unit is designed to catch natural light and is set in thoughtful landscaping.
 The four car parking spaces are flexible areas for communal outdoor space.
 Fruit trees and other plantings help foster a sense of community.
-The L-shaped units can be arranged in different ways, which means this model can be rolled out on other sites.
+There are different ways to arrange the L-shaped units, which means this model is suitable for other sites.

 More examples